 Lewis and Clark State Recreation Area – Crofton, NE

-This Missouri River reservoir (Nebraska’s second-largest) offers 6 recreation areas on the Nebraska side, and the Weigand Burbach area with asphalt camping pads, electrical services, cabins, a convenience store and marina with available boat docks.
-Equestrian, mountain biking, hiking, cross-country skiing, snowmobile trails and horse camping available at South Shore area
+This Missouri River reservoir (Nebraska’s second-largest) offers 6 recreation areas on the Nebraska side, and the Weigand Burbach area with asphalt camping pads, electrical services, cabins, a convenience store, and a marina with available boat docks.
+Equestrian, mountain biking, hiking, cross-country skiing, snowmobile trails, and horse camping are available at the South Shore area

 - Cabins – sleep 7, ten available.
 Full kitchen, AC, and heat.